Hack4Eugene/SpeedUpAmerica/README.md

 The site can be accessed at `http://localhost:3000/`.
 The Ruby app is configured to not cache and it doesn't require restarting the Docker container to load changes, unless it's a config change.
 Just make your changes and reload the page.
 First page load make take a little bit.
 See `docker-compose logs frontend` for stdout/stderr.

+### Notebooks

+The `docker-compose.yml` includes a Jupyter Hub container based on `jupyter/datascience-notebook`.
+It includes some addition Python modules for working with MySQL, and Mapbox.
+After setting up the database and loading a dataset you can start Jupyter Hub by running `docker-compose up notebooks`.
+Once ready it will output a URL and token that you will need to use to access the Jypyter Hub in your browser.
+Notebooks and other files are saved in `./notebooks`, make sure to check in and PR new/updated notebooks.

 ## Stopping

 ```bash